-Pharmacy informatics coordinators must be informed on the latest standards and pharmaceutical laws regarding.
-These experts maintain pharmacy databases and may be required to implement or create software in the field.
+Pharmacy informatics coordinators must stay abreast of the latest standards and pharmaceutical laws.
+These experts maintain pharmacy databases and often implement or create relevant software.

 - Clinical Nurse Leader

-To become a clinical nurse leader, you'll need previous nursing experience and a master's in health informatics.
-This position involves leading nurses and completing tasks within a facility, so leadership skills are required.
-Clinical nurse leaders also communicate with nurses, patients, and patients' families, so candidates need strong communication skills.
+To become a clinical nurse leader, you need previous nursing experience and a master's in health informatics.
+These professionals lead nurses in completing tasks within a facility.
+Clinical nurse leaders also communicate with nurses, patients, and patients' families.

 - IT Consultant

 These professionals advise clients on how to best set up their IT systems.
 This position requires significant computer science knowledge.

 Health informatics is a dynamic field that can lead to many exciting positions.
 To reach some of the most advanced positions in the field, candidates need significant experience and a doctoral degree.

 A doctoral degree demonstrates advanced expertise and leadership skills that set graduates apart from master's degree-holders.
 As such, employers hiring workers for leadership positions often look for candidates with a doctoral degree.

 What Can You Do With a Doctorate in Health Informatics?